-If you have lived long enough or experienced life deeply enough, you will find the uninvited and unwelcome presence of an unlived life.
+If you have lived long enough or experienced life deeply enough, you may find the uninvited and unwelcome presence of an unlived life.
 Often dwelling and developing in our unconscious, the recognition of the unlived life threatens to obliterate the fictions of our lived life.
 If we are not careful to integrate these fictions and stay conscious to our yearnings, then we are in danger of falling prey to a crisis.

 Which fiction is greater, the one we are living or the one unlived?
 What a conundrum it is to choose between what is imaginative fiction in the present and the companion projection of unlived possibility.
 What a haunting ir-revelation the incongruence is between my current life and my unlived one.
 The lamented labor of wishfulness only brings ennui and the preoccupation of an unlived life restrains me from living this one.
 If only that logic could be the end of it… but the rational mind has very little to do with hauntings.